-\textbf{Watermark Detection Attack.} The embedding of the watermark should not leave noticeable changes in the probability distribution spanned by the watermarked model.
-DICTION satisfies this security requirement by preserving the distribution of weights/activation maps.
-Fig. \ref{fig:detection_attack} illustrates the histogram of the activation maps in the embedded layer in the watermarked model and the same layer in the nonwatermarked model for the four benchmarks.
+We tested all schemes against the attack proposed by Wang et al. \cite{TWang} and PIA.
+The embedding of the watermark should not leave noticeable changes in the probability distribution spanned of the watermarked model.
+Fig. \ref{fig:detection_attack} illustrates the histogram of the activation maps of the layer of the watermarked model and of the same layer from the non-watermarked one.
+DICTION preserves the distribution spanned by the model while robustly embedding the watermark.
+Note that the range of activation maps is not deterministic in the different models and cannot be used by malicious users to detect the existence of a watermark.
+Table \ref{tab:mean_std_dist} gives the mean and standard deviation of the parameter distribution and activation maps of the watermarked layer for the fifth watermarking schemes.
+We can see that Diction least disturbs the distribution of the model parameters for all four benchmarks.

-We also considered the property inference attack (PIA) whose principle is to train a watermark detector $Dect$ on several watermarked and nonwatermarked neural network models.
-Again, we assume the worst-case scenario where the attacker knows the training data, the exact model architecture of $M^{wat}$, and the feature extractions key.
-This threat model is indeed overly strong, but we take it into consideration to demonstrate the effectiveness of our watermark scheme.
-To perform the property inference attack, we considered the LeNet model we trained over 700 watermarked models and 700 nonwatermarked models using the MNIST as dataset.
-We also generated 100 nonwatermarked and 100 watermarked models as testing set.
+We also considered the property inference attack (PIA) whose principle is to train a watermark detector $F_{\text{Dect}}$ on several watermarked and non-watermarked neural network models.
+Again, we assumed the worst-case scenario in which the attacker knows the training data, the exact model architecture of $M^{\text{wat}}$, and the feature extractions key.
+This threat model is indeed overly strong, but we consider it to demonstrate the effectiveness of our watermark scheme.
+To perform the property inference attack, we considered the LeNet model we trained over 700 watermarked models and 700 non-watermarked models using MNIST as dataset, all with different keys.
+We also generated 100 non-watermarked and 100 watermarked models as testing sets, also with different keys.
 We tested PIA only on LeNet because of the very high complexity of this attack.
-It required the training of 800 models, and the watermarking of each of them.
-The training set for the detector $Dect$ corresponds thus to the watermarking features of each model labeled accordingly to whether or not the model is watermarked.
-Note that, all generated models were well-trained with a good accuracy and watermarks were correctly embedded.
-As result, the accuracy of the detector $Dect$ does not exceed 60\% on the training and it remains around 50\% for the testing after 50 epochs, which is equivalent to a random guess.
-This detection accuracy shows that DICTION is resistant to property inference attack.
+It required the training of 800 models and the watermarking of each of them.
+The training set for the detector $F_{\text{Dect}}$ corresponds thus to the watermarking features of each model labeled according to whether or not the model is watermarked.
+Note that, all generated models were well-trained with good accuracy and watermarks were correctly embedded.
+As a result, the accuracy of the detector $F_{\text{Dect}}$ does not exceed 60\% on the training and it remains around 50\% for the testing after 50 epochs, which is equivalent to a random guess.
+This detection accuracy shows that DICTION is resistant to the property inference attack.